SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/optional-01-running-locally/README.md

 <i>Define subaccount in Cloud Connector</i>
 </p>

+> 🚨  In the gif above I defined a Location ID for my Cloud Connector instance - *MBP*.
+This value is used also as an example in the configuration tables below.
+If you didn't define one leave the value as *blank* when specifying *MBP*.

 Once defined, you'll see an overview page that will show us the connectivity status to our subaccount.

 So far we've only registered the Cloud Connector instance against our SAP BTP subaccount.
 No on-premise systems are exposed via Cloud Connector yet.
 To expose a system we will need to add a mapping from virtual to an internal system.
 Let's go ahead and do that.

-> The instructions below assume that you are running the SAP S/4HANA mock server locally.
+> The instructions below assume that you are running the SAP S/4HANA Cloud mock server locally.
 If you are not running it locally you can follow the instructions in the [running locally prerequisites page](../../running-locally-prerequisites.md#local-services) or just run the following command ⚡️ `docker run --name s4-mock-server --hostname s4-mock-server --publish 8088:8080 -d ajmaradiaga/s4-mock-server`.

 👉  Navigate to the `Cloud to On-Premise` section of the recently defined subaccount.
 Click on the `Add System mapping button` and enter the following details.